codepath/android_guides/Troubleshooting-Common-Issues.md

 ## Eclipse

+### Problem with Autocompletion?

-**Problem with Autocompletion?** - You should be able to use Autocompletion (Ctrl + Space) to complete words as you code.
+You should be able to use Autocompletion (Ctrl + Space) to complete words as you code.
 If you can't, try the following steps:

 1. Try restarting eclipse, quit and re-open.
 Check to see if autocompletion has returned.
 2. Open eclipse and go to the following in the menu: `Preferences > Java > Editor > Content Assist > Advanced`.
 Select all checkboxes here (especially ones mentioning Java) and click OK.